pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

    ``pyjanitor`` code uses `type hints <https://docs.python.org/3/library/typing.html>`_ in function definitions.
-   Even though Python--a dynamic typing language--does not do any type checking at runtime, adding type hints helps simplify code documentation (otherwise we would need to use docstrings to document argument types and return types) and over time, could help build and maintain a clearner code architecture (forces us to think about types as we write the code).
+   Even though Python--a dynamic typing language--by default does not do any type checking at runtime, adding type hints helps simplify code documentation (otherwise we would need to use docstrings to document argument types and return types) and over time, could help build and maintain a clearner code architecture (forces us to think about types as we write the code).
+   Moreover, with type hints,
+   type checkers such as `Mypy <http://mypy-lang.org/>`_ could be used as part of the code testing.
    For these reasons, we ask our contributors to use type hints.

 .. _unit_test_guidelines: